Colobot: Plot overview

 Life on earth is threatened by a devastating cataclysm, forcing mankind to move out and search for a new home.
-A first expedition composed solely of robots was sent to find another habitable planet.
-However, for unknown reasons, the mission was a disaster and never returned.
+A first expedition composed solely of robots was sent to find another habitable planet, but for unknown reasons, the mission was a disaster and never returned.

 With only a few robots for companions, the player must travel to new planets.
 Houston, Earth Mission Control as well as a spy satellite will transmit valuable information to the player.
 The player needs to build the infrastructure necessary to gather raw materials, energy supplies, and produce the weapons necessary to defend themselves.
 By programming robots, the player can delegate tasks to them, allowing the player to continue their mission while their robots upkeep the base, fight off enemies, harvest materials, and perform any other tasks assigned to them.

 Missions

 In the game, the player explores Earth, Moon and seven fictional planets.